top of page

 • Bandanas

-• The bandana given during registration is used to indicate human or Zombie status.
+• The bandanas given during registration are used to indicate human or Zombie status and must be worn while playing and not in a safe zone.

 • Safe zones